Integration by Parts Explained with Examples: A Step-by-Step Guide

 (b) \( \int \arctan{x} dx \)

-Solution: Choose \( u = \arctan{x} \) and \( dv = dx \), then \( du = \frac{1}{x^2 + 1} dx \) and \( v = x \).
+Choose \( u = \arctan{x} \) and \( dv = dx \), then \( du = \frac{1}{x^2 + 1} dx \) and \( v = x \).
 Applying the integration by parts formula then gives

-$$\int \arctan{x} \, dx = x \arctan{x} – \int \frac{x}{x^2 + 1} dx.$$
+$$x \arctan{x} – \int \frac{x}{x^2 + 1} dx.$$

-For the remaining integral, we use substitution.
+For the remaining integral, we use a substitution.
 Let \( u = x^2 +1 \), then \( du = 2xdx \).
-Or upon dividing both sides by 2, we get \( \frac{1}{2}du = xdx \).
+Dividing both sides by 2, we get \( \frac{1}{2}du = xdx \).
 Substituting into the integral, we obtain

 Back substituting, we arrive at

-$$ x \arctan{x} – \frac{1}{2}\ln{(x^2 + 1)} + C.$$
+$$ x \arctan{x} – \frac{1}{2}\ln{|x^2 + 1|} + C.$$

 We now give an example where a substitution is needed to compute v.